Donnie Shell

 Donnie Shell (born August 26, 1952) is an American former professional football player who was a safety for the Pittsburgh Steelers of the National Football League (NFL) between 1974 and 1987.
 Shell was a member of the Steelers famed Steel Curtain defense in the 1970s.

 Shell retired as the NFL strong safety career leader in interceptions with 51.
-He started 11 consecutive seasons for the Steelers and was selected to the Steelers All-Time Team, the College Football Hall of Fame, the Pro Football Hall of Fame (Class of 2020), and to the NFL Silver Anniversary Super Bowl Team.
+He started 11 consecutive seasons for the Steelers and was selected to the Steelers All-Time Team, College Football Hall of Fame, Pro Football Hall of Fame, and NFL Silver Anniversary Super Bowl Team.

 Early life and college

 Shell grew up in the town of Whitmire, South Carolina.
 He played on the Whitmire High School football team, where in his senior season as a linebacker, his team did not allow a single touchdown by opponents.
 Shell played college football for Willie Jeffries at South Carolina State University, where he was teammates with future New York Giants and Hall of Fame linebacker Harry Carson and earned All-American and all conference honors.
 He was inducted into the College Football Hall of Fame in 1998.
 Shell was signed undrafted by the Steelers, where he played his entire career, winning four Super Bowls with the Steeler teams of the 1970s.

 Shell is a member of Groove Phi Groove.